bluebrown/linode-swarm/README.md

 The repo contains 2 different stacks.

-1. Profrana is the montitoring stack and consists of
+1. Profrana is the monitoring stack
-  - prometheous
+  - prometheus
   - node-exporter
   - cadvisor
   - grafana
-2. Nginx serves consists of
+2. Nginx showcases how an arbitrary stack can be monitored by using the monitoring network and an exporter
   - nginx
   - nginx-exporter